 Skip to main content

-The facet manifest (facet.json) is the source of truth for what a facet contains, what other facets it composes text from, and which MCP servers it references.
-This page defines every field in the manifest schema.
+The facet manifest (facet.json) is the source of truth for a facet’s identity and the text assets it contains.
+This page defines every field in the manifest schema and is the canonical reference for the facet name grammar.

 Example